-In the ocean, elephant seals are at the top of the food chain because of their size and tusks.
-However there are a few predators that are known to attack elephant seals: killer whales and white sharks.
-Elephant seals use their size and tusks to protect themselves from these large predators and they are also really loud which helps to scare away other predators.
-Typically the newborn or pup elephant are prey for other mammals like sea lions and leopard seals.
+In the open ocean, mature elephant seals are pretty much at the top of the food chain, thanks to their immense size and tusks.
+The few predators that are known to attack elephant seals include killer whales and white sharks.
+Newborns and pups are also prey for leopard seals, other sea lions, and other marine mammals.

 Where Are The Elephant Seals In California?

-There are many rookies along the California Coast but the are only a few viewing locations.
-Below are the two locations where there are public viewing locations other than Piedras Blancas.
+There are many rookeries along the California Coast, but there are only a few viewing locations.
+Two of California’s public viewing locations are described below:

 Ano Nuevo State Park